BirdeeHub/nixCats-nvim/README.md

 Unlike nixvim, whose goal is to nixify everything neovim they can, nixCats takes the opposite approach.
 Make it as easy to interact with the normal scheme as possible while using nix to install things, and then allow some cool meta style options on top that you can make use of if desired.

-The end result ends up being very comparable if not better than using a regular neovim package manager + mason, and certainly has more overall capability to be ran in a portable way, without falling into the classic trap of trying to make a module for every plugin somebody might want to use.
+The end result ends up being very comparable if not better than using a regular neovim package manager + mason, and certainly has more overall capability to be ran in a portable way.

+In this way, it avoids falling into the classic trap of trying to make a module for every plugin somebody might want to use.

+It avoids this because this results in a bunch of simple translations of plugin options from lua to nix, while leaving the user with a higher barrier of entry to adding their own, and inability to use normal neovim dev tools for your configuration.

 In short, it is a way to configure neovim in the normal neovim way while seeing actual benefits from nix, rather than struggling through the difficulty of "how do I get this needed info into my config without having to write it all in nix strings"